 The ‘Lion City’ as it is referred to attracts tourists from all over the world.
-Located off southern Malaysia, Singapore tourist attractions are so many in number that if one doesn’t plan their trip extensively, they may miss out on the fun the place is known for.
+Located off southern Malaysia, places to see in Singapore are so many in number that if one doesn’t plan their trip extensively, they may miss out on the fun the place is known for.

 If planning a trip to Singapore, one has to make sure that they have made the necessary booking beforehand and carry a considerable amount of money with proper documents.
 It is not just the tourist spot that attracts people but the place itself speaks for its own.
 In short, Singapore is enchanting, expensive and exciting!